compendio/goldbug-manual/README.md

 ### 13.7 Bluetooth server

-Finally, a chat server / listener via Bluetooth is possible (since version 2.8, depending on Qt currently only for Linux).
-With Bluetooth, it is possible, for example, to connect the devices wirelessly via the echo protocol at a LAN party.
+Finally, a chat server/listener via Bluetooth is possible (since version 2.8, depending on Qt currently only for Linux).
+With Bluetooth, it is possible, for example, to connect the devices BT-wirelessly via the echo protocol at a LAN party.
 This option can be very crucial if there is no Internet or infrastructure left.

 Figure: Bluetooth chat server